BIGJRA/BIGJRA.github.io/reborn.md

 Exit the door at the bottom.
 Outside, you can find a hidden *Max Elixir*, *Resist Wing*, and *Exp.
 Candy XL*.

 Enter the next cave.
-Inside you can find hidden *Pokesnax*, and *Potion*, as well as Team Meteor!
+Inside you can find hidden *PokeSnax*, and *Potion*, as well as Team Meteor!
 Beyond you can find a hidden *Max Potion* and *Tiny Mushroom*.
 In the next room, use the panel and follow the path.

 In this room, you can get hidden *Repeat Ball*, *Fire Gem*, and *Great Ball*.
 The next room contains a hidden *Super Repel* and *Poke Ball*.